Abby Lee Miller: Racism allegations

+Legal issues

 Miller began to encounter numerous legal problems in 2014.
-One of the dancers on Dance Moms sued Miller, charging assault.
+Former cast member Kelly Hyland sued Miller, charging assault.
 The suit further claims the show's producers encourage a violent and combative atmosphere on the show as a way to attract viewers.
 A $5 million lawsuit was filed against Collins Avenue Entertainment for staging disagreements that ended in a fight between Kelly Hyland and Miller.

-Paige Hyland also filed an emotional distress lawsuit against Miller.
+Kelly Hyland's daughter and former cast member Paige Hyland also filed an emotional distress lawsuit against Miller for $5 million.
 The claims were dropped on the emotional distress lawsuit.
+Some indignities Miller inflicted upon her students that the lawsuit highlighted included bullying, throwing a chair at a student, pinching a student until she bled, and referring to a student of color as a "little tootie".

+While no lawsuits officially were filed, Maddie Ziegler, former Dance Moms star, has made it clear where she stands with Miller.
+To quote Ziegler, "I've blocked out so much of my childhood that I actually don't know what my life was like, even, just before working".
+Miller taught Ziegler, along with all of the girls, negative life lessons, and made the Ziegler family feel guilty for trying to leave the show for three seasons.

 On October 13, 2015, Miller was indicted by the DOJ for fraud for creating a secret bank account between 2012 and 2013 used to hide income from masterclasses, TV deals, and merchandise sales, in addition to failing to file required monthly reports of income with the bankruptcy court for 13 months.
 She was indicted for bankruptcy fraud, concealment of bankruptcy assets and false bankruptcy declarations in hiding some $755,000.
 If found guilty, she could have faced a fine of $250,000 for each of the 20 counts she was indicted on (collectively $5,000,000) and five years in prison.
 She pleaded not guilty in November 2015.
 By February 2016, the case was delayed a fifth time.
 Shortly after her indictment, she was charged with customs fraud relating to undeclared cash from Dance Moms Australia master class tour.
-Miller reached a deal with the IRS criminal investigators to enter a guilty plea to reduced charges on June 27, 2016.
+Miller reached a deal with the IRS criminal investigators to plead guilty to reduced charges on June 27, 2016.

 Sentencing was originally set for October 11, 2016.
 It was postponed three times: first to January 20, 2017; then to February 24, 2017; and finally to May 8, 2017.
 On May 9, 2017, after a two-day hearing, Miller was sentenced to one year and a day in federal prison, followed by two years of supervised release.
 Miller also paid a $40,000 fine, a $120,000 judgment and gave a DNA sample relating to her felony charge.
 On July 12, 2017, Miller reported to the Victorville Federal Correctional Institution in Victorville, California, to begin serving her prison sentence.
 On March 27, 2018, Miller was transferred to a Long Beach, California halfway house to complete her sentence.
 After receiving time off for good behavior, she was released on May 25.